tytydraco/yessleep/out/After_surviving_a_plane_crash_while_traveling_abroad_I_thought_the_worst_was_over_I_was_wrong_what_found_me_at_the_crash_site_was_far_worse.md

 Luck was on my side that day.
 The thing was close, but it was preoccupied.

-Despite shedding nearly twenty pounds in that hospital room, barely sustaining myself on the infrequent helpings of brackish meat soup the thing brought me, my legs couldn’t hold me upright.
+Despite shedding nearly twenty pounds of body weight in that hospital room, barely sustaining myself on the infrequent helpings of brackish meat soup the thing brought me, my legs couldn’t hold me upright.
 They had simply atrophied too damn much; muscleless sleeves burdened with fragile bones and calcified tendons.
 Thankfully, my arms had retained enough strength to drag my emaciated body across the floor.

-When I propped my back against the wall aside the door, I stopped my feeble movements and listened.
+With my back propped up against the wall aside the door, I halted my feeble movements and just listened.
 No footsteps running down the hall.
 No whispers of *“aren't we taking such good care of you*” coming from right outside.
 All I could hear was the fevered thumping of my heart slamming into my ribs.

 I took a deep breath, reached my arm up to the knob, and slowly slid the door open.